sylefeb/tt-vgaviz/README.md

 ### 2) Simulation

 I am using the following `test.py`.
-Note that it takes a long time so it probably isn't well suited to push to be used in the tt08 github workflow.
+Note that it takes a long time and does not really implement any test, so it is not well suited to push to be used in the tt08 github workflow.
+Its main goal is to produce the trace to check the VGA signal.

 ```python
 import cocotb